Call us to set up an appointment! 260-484-1964

 A Healthy Fort Wayne Spinal Disc

 A cushion.
 A spacer.
 A spring.
 A spinal disc.
-Cox Chiropractic Medicine Inc knows a lot about the spinal intervertebral disc!
-Fort Wayne chiropractic back pain and neck pain patients value that knowledge!
-The intervertebral disc in the human spine acts as a separator holding the spinal bone apart, the vertebrae, apart and allows motion of the spine.
-The disc also provides a large opening for the nerves leaving the spine through which to pass.
-If this opening is reduced, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
-This compression slows circulation to the nerve and inflammation of the nerve sets in.
-The shrinking of the nerve opening is termed Fort Wayne spinal stenosis.
-Shown here is a schematic and MRI depiction of normal and stenotic nerve openings.
+Cox Chiropractic Medicine Inc understands well the spinal intervertebral disc!
+Fort Wayne chiropractic back pain and neck pain patients appreciate that knowledge!
+The intervertebral disc in the human spine plays a role as a separator holding the spinal bone apart, the vertebrae, apart and allows motion of the spine.
+The disc also maintains a large opening for the nerves leaving the spine through which to pass.
+If this opening is thinned, which occurs when discs degenerate and lose height, the nerves passing through are compressed.
+This compression impedes circulation to the nerve and inflammation of the nerve sets in.
+The narrowing of the nerve opening is termed Fort Wayne spinal stenosis.
+See this schematic and MRI depiction of normal and stenotic nerve openings.

 Fort Wayne stenotic and normal spinal discs